Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool retrieves a list of all workspaces available to the user.
-It specifies the information included (name, ID, supported languages, idle timeout).
-It effectively distinguishes from 'get_workspace' which likely returns a single workspace.
+The description clearly states that the tool retrieves a list of all workspaces available to the user, using specific verb 'Retrieves' and resource 'list of all workspaces'.
+It also enumerates the per-workspace fields (name, ID, supported languages, idle timeout).
+However, it does not explicitly differentiate from sibling tools like get_workspace or other list tools, settling for a score of 4.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.